tamtran4869/sql_challenge/Clique_bait/solutions.md

 **Question 9:**  What are the top 3 products by purchases?

-Using the same method with question 6 with 2 CTE: 1 for add cart visits and then 1 for next purchase event of these visits.
+Using the same method with question 6 with 2 CTE: 1 for add-cart visits and then 1 for the next purchase event of these visits.

 ```sql
 WITH cart_add_id AS (